xzel23/utility/README.md

 - fix duplicate item output in LangUtil.surroundingItems() when regions overlap
 - added several Font.withXXX()-methods to help quickly deriving fonts that differ only in one attribute
 - LangUtil.enumValues()
-- options can be parsed a handler that is executed when arguments.handle() is called
+- options can be passed a handler that is executed when arguments.handle() is called
 - many fixes and smaller improvements

 **The following functionality has been removed because it is available in JDK 17**: